The Mahabharata (1989 film): Reception

-The film version of the Mahabharata received a 20-minute standing ovation at the 1989 Venice Film Festival and received an Emmy Award after the film was aired on TV.
+The film version of the Mahabharata received a 20-minute standing ovation at the 46th Venice International Film Festival and received an Emmy Award after the film was aired on TV.

 The production's use of an international cast caused heated intercultural debate.
 On the topic of the multi-racial cast, Mumbai-based writer and critic Sanjukta Sharma writes: "The epic becomes intelligible and universal – and tells us why something as captivatingly human as the Mahabharata should not belong just to one nation or race."

-Awards
+Awards and nominations

 In 1990, the film won the award for Performing Arts of the International Emmy Awards and the Audience Award for Best Feature at the São Paulo International Film Festival.

+Restoration

+The film was restored in 8K resolution in 2024, which premiered at the 81st Venice International Film Festival in the "Classics" section.
+It later screened at the 2025 London Indian Film Festival.